liam-wiltshire/talks/scaling-laravel/content.md

 # Master -> Master Replication

-- Galera Cluster allows for Master -> Master replication
+- There are a few different approaches to Master -> Master replication
+- We used Galera Cluster - allows writes to any node, then syncs accross all nodes
 - It works synchronously, allowing writes to be to any node
 - We had three DB nodes and used Galera to keep them in sync